Devourer Demon Hunter DPS Easy Mode — Midnight (12.0.1)

 If you're looking for loadouts that focus on alternative Hero Talents or setups, you can check our Talent Page:

-As it stands right now, Void-Scarred is the recommended build for Single-Target, while Annihilator is the recommended build for AoE.
+As it stands right now, Void-Scarred and Annihilator are both very close for Single-Target.
+As such, Annihilator is the recommended build for Single-Target due to its ease, while also being the recommended choice in AoE as well.
 Both are still viable in all forms of content, and alternative talent builds can be found in our Talent Page.
-Below are some quick import codes for builds suited to both encounter styles:

 3.